Form a Partnership in Oregon

 Considerations

-• Partners have unlimited personal liability for business debts
+• General partners in a GP or LP face unlimited personal liability for business debts and legal obligations

 Annual Obligations